jdennis/saml_ecp_demo/README.md

 authentication flow with the ability to dump all protocol interactions for the purpose of education and/or diagnosing ECP transactions.

-All documenation can be found in the saml_ecp_demo.py.
+All documenation can be found in saml_ecp_demo.py, it is extensive and worth reading.
 The script also supports the --help command line argument and will print out usage information.

 ```shell
 % saml_ecp_demo --help